gperdrizet/bartleby/README.md

 ## 1. Features

-- **Easily accessible** on Discord or Matrix - you can interact with bartleby via apps many people already use for communication and collaboration.
+- **Easily accessible** - Discord or Matrix - you can interact with bartleby via apps many people already use for communication and collaboration.
 - **Configurable/tweak-able** - bartleby exposes many system commands though agent-like functionality and a set of chat commands.
-For example you can set individual parameters in the underlying [transformers GenerationConfig class](transformers GenerationConfiguration class) via Discord slash commands or just tell bartleby in plain english what model you want to use.
+For example you can set individual parameters in the underlying [transformers GenerationConfig class]([transformers GenerationConfiguration class](https://github.com/huggingface/transformers/blob/v4.39.1/src/transformers/generation/configuration_utils.py#L62)) via Discord slash commands or just tell bartleby in plain english what model you want to use.
 - **Generates Google Docs** - from chat and saves them to user specified shared folder.
 - **Open source models** - bartleby is not beholden to closed source models and can take advantage of the many new models constantly being released by the open source community on HuggingFace.
 - **Open source codebase** - bartleby is an open source project.
 Clone it, fork it, extend it, modify it, host it yourself and use it the way you want to use it.